 - 2.5 g Red Star Cote des Blancs

 - Roast the Rize Cay leaves in a small pan over medium heat for about 2 minutes – making sure not to burn.

-- In a small pot, bring about 20 oz of water to 98 degrees, and steep the roasted leaves for 10 minutes, then set aside.
+- In a small pot, bring about 20 oz of water to 208 degrees F (just under boiling), and steep the roasted leaves for 10 minutes, then set aside.